 – Solution to remove character from a string:

-The substr() function permit you to slice a string into smaller strings.
+The substr() function permits you to slice a string into smaller strings.
 It typically accepts three arguments, but last argument is optional.
 First argument is your input string(example: your name), second arguments is the position to begin slicing, and last one is the number of characters to return from its start position.

 A negative value for the third argument tells PHP to remove characters from the end of the string.
 Use the substr() function to slice off the required number of characters from the beginning or end of the string.
 Have a look following snippet-